timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2020-10-29:
+# Objectives for Today 2020-10-30:

-- Going to be a short day, a second night lack of sleep.
-- Attempting physics even with foggy brain?
--
+- Make some banners for campaign messages.
+- Try getting replies feature cleaned up an in the master branch.

 **Purpose**

-To move forward somehow, learn something new or at least aim at a better target.
+To improve the stream.

-NEW RECORD: Day 154 in a row
+NEW RECORD: Day 155 in a row